Airstrike hits Ukraine maternity hospital, 17 reported hurt

-MARIUPOL, Ukraine (AP) — A Russian airstrike devastated a maternity hospital Wednesday in the besieged port city of Mariupol and wounded at least 17 people, Ukrainian officials said, amid growing warnings from the West that Moscow’s invasion is about to take a more brutal and indiscriminate turn.
+MARIUPOL, Ukraine (AP) — A Russian airstrike devastated a maternity hospital Wednesday in the besieged port city of Mariupol amid growing warnings from the West that Moscow’s invasion is about to take a more brutal and indiscriminate turn.
+Ukrainian officials said the attack wounded at least 17 people.

 The ground shook more than a mile away when the Mariupol complex was hit by a series of blasts that blew out windows and ripped away much of the front of one building.
-Police and soldiers rushed to scene to evacuate victims, carrying out a heavily pregnant and bleeding woman on a stretcher.
+Police and soldiers rushed to the scene to evacuate victims, carrying out a heavily pregnant and bleeding woman on a stretcher as light snow drifted down on burning and mangled cars and trees shattered by the blast.

 Another woman wailed as she clutched her child.
-In the courtyard, mangled cars burned, and a blast crater extended at least two stories deep.
+In the courtyard, a blast crater extended at least two stories deep.

-“Today Russia committed a huge crime,” said Volodymir Nikulin, a top regional police official, standing in the wreckage.
+“Today Russia committed a huge crime,” said Volodymir Nikulin, a top regional police official, standing in the ruins.
 “It is a war crime without any justification.”

+In Zhytomyr, a city of 260,000 to the west of Kyiv, bombs fell on two hospitals, one of them a children’s hospital, Mayor Serhii Sukhomlyn said on Facebook.
+No one was wounded, he said.

+President Volodymyr Zelenskyy said the Mariupol strike trapped children and others under the rubble.

 “There are few things more depraved than targeting the vulnerable and defenseless,” British Prime Minister Boris Johnson tweeted, adding that Russian President Vladimir Putin will be held “to account for his terrible crimes.”

+Two weeks into Russia’s assault on Ukraine, its military is struggling more than expected, but Putin’s invading force of more than 150,000 troops retains possibly insurmountable advantages in firepower as it bears down on key cities.

+Despite often heavy shelling on populated areas, American military officials reported little change on the ground over the past 24 hours, other than Russian progress on the cities of Kharkiv and Mykolaiv.
+The officials spoke on condition of anonymity to assess the larger military situation.

-Authorities, meanwhile, announced new cease-fires Wednesday morning to allow thousands of civilians to escape from bombarded towns around Kyiv as well as the cities of Mariupol, Enerhodar and Volnovakha in the south, Izyum in the east and Sumy in the northeast.
+Authorities announced new cease-fires Wednesday to allow thousands of civilians to escape bombarded towns around Kyiv as well as the cities of Mariupol, Enerhodar and Volnovakha in the south, Izyum in the east and Sumy in the northeast.

 “We have a short window of time at the moment,’’ said Yevhen Nyshchuk, a member of Ukraine’s territorial defense forces.
 “Even if there is a cease-fire right now, there is a high risk of shells falling at any moment.”

-In Mariupol, local authorities hurried to bury the dead from the past two weeks of fighting in a mass grave.
+In Mariupol, a strategic city of 430,000 people on the Sea of Azov, local authorities hurried to bury the dead from the past two weeks of fighting in a mass grave.
 City workers dug a trench some 25 meters (yards) long at one of the city’s old cemeteries and made the sign of the cross as they pushed bodies wrapped in carpets or bags over the edge.

-The strategic city of 430,000 people on the Sea of Azov has been encircled by Russian forces for the past week.
+About 1,200 people have died in the nine-day siege of the city, Zelenskyy’s office said.

 Nationwide, thousands are thought to have been killed, both civilians and soldiers, since Putin’s forces invaded.
 The U.N. estimates more than 2 million people have fled the country, the biggest exodus of refugees in Europe since the end of World War II.